-If you follow me on Instagram, have listened to any of my previous podcasts, or are married to me (hi, Jake), you’ll know I’m a huge fan of the humble nap.
+If you follow me on Instagram or are married to me (hi, Jake), you’ll know I’m a huge fan of the humble nap.
 I have no idea who thought it was a good idea to take away the afternoon nap after a certain age, but they were wrong.
 Roll me out a mat on the floor and let me nap off my milk and cookies, okay?!

 Seriously though, I think power naps are completely underrated and now many of us are working from home more often, it seems like the perfect time to bring them back.
 So, to further my mission to get more people napping, here’s the ultimate guide to power naps…